Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 10. Loss of Biodiversity

-If regions suffer from severe water shortages, some animals may become extinct since they simply starve or die of thirst.
-Many plants may no longer be able to grow and reproduce in a sufficient manner, causing serious biodiversity loss.
+If regions suffer from severe water shortages, some animals may become extinct from death caused by thirst.
+Many plants may no longer be able to grow and reproduce sufficiently, causing serious biodiversity loss.

 Amazing Solutions to Water Scarcity